supabase/pg_crdt/README.md

 ## Why

-Our goal was to evalaute if we could leverage a Postgres-backed CRDT and Supabase's existing [realtime](https://supabase.com/docs/guides/api#realtime-api-overview) API for change-data-capture to enable development of collaborative apps on the [Supabase](https://supabase.com) platform.
+Our goal was to evaluate if we could leverage a Postgres-backed CRDT and Supabase's existing [realtime](https://supabase.com/docs/guides/api#realtime-api-overview) API for change-data-capture to enable development of collaborative apps on the [Supabase](https://supabase.com) platform.

 The `pg_crdt` extension is a proof-of-concept that wraps rust's [yrs](https://docs.rs/yrs/latest/yrs/) and [automerge](https://crates.io/crates/automerge) libraries using the [pgx](https://github.com/tcdi/pgx) framework to add a Postgres native CRDT, `crdt.ydoc`.
 The extension supports creating a new `crdt.ydoc` and merging `crdt.ydoc`s.
 For a full list of available methods see [API](#api-yjsyrs).

 ## Challenges

-The experiment was sucessful in that it enabled a proof-of-concept CRDT-as-a-service.
+The experiment was successful in that it enabled a proof-of-concept CRDT-as-a-service.
 Through that experience we found that there are significant technical hurdles to using Postgres as a CRDT source-of-truth with updates broadcasted to collaborators using [supabase/realtime](https://github.com/supabase/realtime).

 For example: